 The Caves of Civita in Matera: Returned to their Original Roots

-In the city, the oldest part of Sassi, the caves overlook the river Gravina facing the dramatic scenery of the Murgia Park and its Rupestrian Churches.
-Sextantio has made Le Grotte della Civita, a unique hotel structure with eighteen rooms on the inside of giant caves, characterized by a extreme restoration using only the material, secular recovery, from the floors to the furnishings and down to the linens.
+In the oldest part of the Sassi, the Civita, the caves overlook the Gravina ravine and face the dramatic scenery of Murgia Park and its rupestrian churches.
+Sextantio transformed this setting into Le Grotte della Civita, a hotel with eighteen rooms inside large caves, restored with a deliberately restrained approach that uses salvaged materials, from floors and furnishings to linens.

 Source: Le Grotte della Civita